Benefits of Protein Shakes

 Amino acids found in dietary protein are the building blocks of collagen, elastin and keratin, the structural substances that make up healthy hair, skin and nails.

-Collagen and elastin provide skin’s smoothness and elasticity while keratin keeps skin firm.
-Collagen specifically requires the amino acids lysine, proline and glycine of which lysine is the only essential amino acid.
+Skin – Collagen and elastin provide skin’s smoothness and elasticity while keratin keeps our skin firm.
+Collagen specifically requires the amino acids like lysine, proline and glycine of which lysine is the only essential amino acid.
 This means that is has to be obtained from the diet–the body cannot produce it.

 Protein and amino acids are essential for healing and repairing damaged tissue, including that of hair, skin and nails.
 They also increase cell turnover (the sloughing off of old skin/hair/nail cells to make room for new cells).
 Source: The Beauty Benefits of Protein for Healthy Hair, Skin and Nails – Axiom Foods